wallarm/product-documentation/docs/4.6/fast/en/poc/jenkins-plugin.md

 **Example of configured plugin for test recording:**

-![Example of plugin configuration to record requests][jenkins-plugin-record-params]
+![!Example of plugin configuration to record requests][jenkins-plugin-record-params]

 Secondly, update the step of automated testing by adding FAST node as a proxy.